Columbus Alimony Attorney

 The duration of spousal support (how long it will last) is extremely case-specific and can be one of the more complex issues to be addressed in your case.
 In cases where the marriage is of short duration, spousal support might only last as long as the case remains pending.
 The longer the marriage, the longer spousal support may last.
 In addition to determining the duration of spousal support, there are a number of possible circumstances that may cause spousal support to terminate earlier.
-It is important to examine and discuss the issue of spousal support in detail with an experienced family law lawyer.
+It is important to examine and discuss the issue of spousal support in detail with an experienced divorce lawyer.

 You Don’t Need To Face The Divorce Process Alone

 While you may feel overwhelmed by your divorce, our Columbus alimony lawyers at Grossman Law Offices are ready to help you prepare and navigate the divorce process.
 Whether you are still in the planning stages of filing for divorce or if you’re deep into the process, fill out our online form to send us the details of your case, or give us a call at (614) 344-4311 to discuss your case with a member of our firm today.